 Every London Borough was once surrounded by vegetable gardens to feed the urban population.
 In WWII, ‘Dig for Victory’ urged people to grow food for the war effort, with open spaces reclaimed as allotments, from domestic gardens to public parks – even the Tower of London lawn.
 In modern times, we have our own victories to win, on obesity, climate change, mental health and social cohesion – for which community food growing offers many delicious and sociable solutions.

-Growing Culture is focusing on London's food growing heritage and how this has contributed to the culture of families, communities and our city.
+Growing Culture focuses on London's food growing heritage and how this has contributed to the culture of families, communities and our city.

-Sharing and celebrating this history and identity will help to reinforce the importance of the amazing work the city's food growers do everyday to make our city greener and healthier, often in the most deprived areas.
+We want to share and celebrate this history and identity to help reinforce the importance of the amazing work the city's food growers do every day to make our city greener and healthier.

 Join the Capital Growth email list